 Mike Marshall is one of the most accomplished and versatile mandolinists in the world today.
-Since 2011, Mike has taught hundreds of mandolinists from around the world through his Mike Marshall School of Mandolin online website .
-Mike is a living compendium of musical styles and has created some of the most adventurous and interesting instrumental music in America today.
-He seamlessly blends his American roots background with a deep understanding of European classical, American Jazz and Pop styles and Brazilian and other world musics.
-Mike cut his teeth on traditional American music in Florida, but by age 19 he was snatched up by the groundbreaking David Grisman Quintet to tour and record with jazz violin legend Stephane Grappelli.
-Since then, Mike produced over 40 of his own recordings on the Windham Hill, Sony Classical, Rounder, Sugar Hill, Compass and his own Adventure Music label and performed and recorded with Edgar Meyer, Bela Fleck, Chris Thile, Hamilton De Holanda, Darol Anger, Joshua Bell, Mark O’Connor, Vasen and the Turtle Island Quartet.
-In 1995, after a trip to Brazil, Mike fell in love Brazilian choro music and went on to spearhead a renaissance for that style of music here in the U.S. with his group, Choro Famoso, which has released two CDs.
-Mike is currently the director of the American Music Seminar at the Savannah Music Festival, where each spring he hand-selects 15 of the hottest young acoustic musicians from all over the country to meet for a week-long intensive.
-In 2015, Mike was presented with the Gathering’s Master Music Maker award for lifetime achievement, and he has just launched his newest venture, the Global Mandolin Retreats, an exquisite mandolin gathering at fabulous locations around the world.
+Since 2011, Mike has taught hundreds of mandolinists from around the world through his Mike Marshall School of Mandolin at the ArtistWorks website .
+Mike is a living compendium of musical styles and has created some of the most adventurous and interesting instrumental string-band music .
+Some of the groups that Mike helped found include The Montreux Band, The Modern Mandolin Quartet, New Grange, The Big Trio and Psychograss.
+Mike cut his teeth on traditional American music in Florida, but by age 19 he was snatched up by the David Grisman Quintet to tour and record with violin legend Stephane Grappelli.
+Since then, Mike has produced over 40 of his own recordings on the Windham Hill, Sony Classical, Rounder, Sugar Hill, Compass and his own Adventure Music labels and performed and recorded with Edgar Meyer, Bela Fleck, Chris Thile, Hamilton De Holanda, Darol Anger, Joshua Bell, Mark O’Connor, Väsen and the Turtle Island Quartet.
+In 1995, after a trip to Brazil, Mike fell in love with Brazilian choro music and went on to spearhead a renaissance for that style of music here in the U.S. with his group, Choro Famoso, which has released two CDs.
+Mike is currently the director of the American Music Seminar at the Savannah Music Festival, where each spring he hand-selects 15 of the hottest young acoustic musicians from around the world to meet for a week-long intensive workshop.
+In 2015, Mike was presented with the Gathering’s Master Music Maker award for lifetime achievement, and he has just launched his newest venture, the Mandolin World Retreats, an exquisite mandolin gathering at fabulous locations around the world.
 Mike tours and records these days with his wife, German classical mandolin virtuoso Caterina Lichtenberg.
-Together these two are bridging their very different mandolin worlds into a cohesive whole while chasing after their two beautiful daughters Josefine and Pauline.
-They have three CDs on the Adventure Music label including one of Johann Sebastian Bach duets for Mandolin and Mandocello.
-Some of the groups that Mike helped found include The Montreux Band, The Modern Mandolin Quartet, New Grange, The Big Trio, Psychograss and the Mandolin Symposium, a seminar cofounded with David Grisman that ran for 12 years.
+Together the two have bridged their very different mandolin worlds to create a cohesive whole while chasing after their two beautiful daughters, Josefine and Pauline.
+They have three CDs on the Adventure Music label including one of Johann Sebastian Bach duets for mandolin and mandocello, and their latest, entitled Third Journey, is a romp through their many musical worlds.

 Terri McMurray has a sharp wit, a memorable smile and great chops on 5-string banjo, banjo uke, and guitar.
 Music drew her to the southern Appalachian mountains in 1982.
 She looked and listened hard during her many years around some of the great master traditional musicians in North Carolina and southern Virginia, and it shows in her playing.
 She co-founded the Old Hollow String Band and played for more than 20 years with the Toast String Stretchers, the most active band in the well-known metropolis of Toast, NC, between Round Peak and Mount Airy.
 She currently plays with Paul Brown in the Mountain Birch Duo.
 Terri is a well-loved teacher known for her engaging manner, patience and ability to work with students of all ages.

-Ed was the lead guitarist and singer for Wood & Steel, a bluegrass band based in the Piedmont region of North Carolina.
+Ed was the lead guitarist and singer for Wood & Steel, a bluegrass band based in the Piedmont region of North Carolina that featured the legendary Snuffy Smith on banjo and The Dukes of Drive’s Joey Lemons on mandolin.
 Bluegrass Unlimited called their 2007 release, Poor Boy, “a masterpiece of hard-driving bluegrass.”
 Tony Rice calls their music, “Bluegrass, in one of its most pure, unfiltered forms; played by good musicians.”
 Wood & Steel’s music was featured nationally in Home & Garden Television’s 2002 special, Barns Revisited, and Ed has recorded three albums with mandolin player/builder Skip Kelley, including their 2010 release, Hopped That Train and…Gone.
+In 2022, he released an all electric album with the Asheville-based band, Catz in Pajamas.
 Ed is an accomplished songwriter, and a powerful rhythm and lead player with a deep abiding love of traditional music.